 According to the PayPal chargeback policy, the reasons for a PayPal chargeback are similar to those behind a dispute or claim: the product is damaged, different than expected, or was never received.
 Additionally, if a credit card is used in a fraudulent transaction, the cardholder may also request a chargeback.

 Once the customer requests a PayPal chargeback from the bank or credit card company, that company determines whether it’s valid.
 If the purchase meets the PayPal Seller Protection requirements, you may have some protection, depending on the PayPal chargeback claim.

 Once you get notification of the chargeback on PayPal, you can review the charges and determine whether they were warranted based on the PayPal chargeback policy.
 If not, you can make a case to the bank or credit card company as to why the PayPal chargeback was unwarranted.
 Just as with PayPal claims, they will assess both sides of the story and determine whether to proceed with the chargeback.

-Thankfully, the PayPal Chargeback Policy clearly clarifies everything you need to know about claims, disputes, and chargebacks.
-There are times, however, when you’ll have to handle these things firsthand, so having a process in place for doing so can streamline your ability to deal effectively with these issues when they occur.
 Now that you’ve read this post, you’re one step closer to putting together a fool proof protocol for handling PayPal chargebacks no matter what the scenario.
 Knowledge is power, so feel free to have a look around our blog for more helpful tips and tricks for improving your ecommerce business.